New Student Information

 9. NATS (National Association of Teachers of Singing)

 Most voice students will participate at the West Central NATS Conference and Student Auditions.
+This year's conference will occur November 5-7 at Colorado State University in Fort Collins, CO.
 Your expenses will include

 - an application fee ($15),